 Listing Grid Widget Overview

-- Turn the Use as Archive Template toggle to use the page where you placed the grid as an archive template.
-In this case, the number of posts will be taken from the Blog pages show in most field that can be found in WP Dashboard > Settings > Reading window;
+- Use as Archive Template — toggle to use the page where you placed the grid as an archive template.
+In this case, the number of posts will be taken from the Blog pages show in most field that can be found in WordPress Dashboard > Settings > Reading window;

-- Status.
-Only the posts with a status you choose in this drop-down menu will be shown in the Listing Grid:
+- Status — only posts with a selected status in this drop-down menu will be shown in the Listing Grid:

 - Publish — published posts;